mysticpants/Modbus/ModbusRTU/README.md

 * [ModbusSerialMaster](../ModbusMaster)
 * [ModbusTCPMaster](../ModbusSerialMaster)

+We recommend you work with one of these libraries unless your use case very specifically needs to perform PDU operations not provided by them.

 **To use this library, add the following statements to the top of your device code:**

 ```